Susan M. Tomanio, LCSW

-The Department of Elderly Services seeks to increase the quality of life of citizens who are age 60 or older by developing many comprehensive programs specifically designed to enrich the general well-being of Danbury’s more mature population.
-With a special focus on reaching out to those most vulnerable and in need, the department provides the following resource and referral services to assist with “Aging in Place”: the Municipal Agents Office for the Elderly, the Van Transportation Program, and the warm and supportive, recreational, educational, intergenerational, and wellness-based environment of the Elmwood Hall Senior Center.
+The Department of Elderly Services seeks to increase the quality of life of Danbury area citizens who are age 60 or older by developing many comprehensive programs specifically designed to enrich the general well-being of Danbury’s more mature population.
+With a special focus on reaching out to those most vulnerable and in need, the department provides the following resource and referral services to assist with “Aging in Place”: the Municipal Agent’s Office for the Elderly, the Van Transportation Program, and the warm and supportive recreational, educational, and wellness-based environment of the Elmwood Hall Senior Center.

-The municipal agent’s office provides information, referral and outreach, assisting older citizens with up to date information on Medicare, Rent Rebate, Tax Credits, Senior Housing, Elder Abuse and a host of other important issues affecting older citizens.
+The Municipal Agent’s office provides information, referral and outreach, assisting older citizens with up-to-date information on Medicare, Rent Rebate, Tax Credits, Senior Housing, Elder Abuse and a host of other important issues affecting older citizens.

-Elmwood Hall hosts a variety of programs in the areas of health and wellness, benefits and support, education, leisure time activities, fun and celebrations, and volunteerism.
+Elmwood Hall provides a variety of programs in the areas of health and wellness, benefits and support, education, leisure time activities, fun and celebrations, and volunteerism.
 A newsletter titled “The Elmwood Extra” is a bi-monthly publication that keeps all members up to date on what’s going on.
 The Van Transportation Program provides rides to Elmwood Hall for activities, volunteer work, and special outings in the community.

 The Commission on Aging is a nine-member appointed council of volunteers.
 The Commission works with the department and helps raise awareness of issues of concern for our older citizens.

 Finally, fund raising efforts continue either directly through the city or through The Prime Timers, Inc. Friends of Danbury Seniors fund raising group.
-A variety of fundraisers, donations and grants brought in a total of $ 9,100.
-Revenues of $ 6,817 were collected in class fees to offset the cost of our instructors.
+A variety of fundraisers, donations and grants brought in a total of $36,140.
+Revenues of $8,550 were collected in class fees to offset the cost of our instructors.
 The Department of Elderly Services continues to take pride in serving each of Danbury’s older citizens and looks forward to meeting their upcoming needs in the future.